 How’s Luchi different than Pooris?

 So, there’s always this question about how’s luchi different than pooris.
 Bengali luchis are made out of All-Purpose Flour or Maida.
-The dough will be needed with a generous amount of ghee or oil, some salt and water.
-They are usually lightly fried so that they retain the white colour, without getting the brown spots.
+The dough will be needed with a generous amount of ghee or oil, some salt, and water.
+They are usually lightly fried so that they retain the white color, without getting the brown spots.

 Since there’s a considerable amount of fat in the dough, they are usually crisper than pooris and they have a melt-in-the-mouth kind of texture.